 And, of course, he packaged and sold honey, very good honey.

 Ted made a small investment to educate him in the art of beekeeping (bee keeping to some).
-He purchased 2 valuable resources.
+He read everything online that he could find.

 There may not be a simpler way to construct a welcoming home for honeybees.